Why Women Car Shoppers Drive Home

-A recent study confirmed that women generally secured better prices.
+A recent study confirmed women generally secured better prices.

-Women are more likely to have a price in mind before arriving at the dealership, the study found.
+Women are more likely to have a price in mind before arriving at a dealership.

-Women car buyers go in armed with the information.
-They know exactly what they want, Men were more likely to be swayed by other things.
-They go out for the best deal, but in the end pay more with the add-on’s
+Women car buyers go in armed with information, knowing exactly what they want.
+Men were more likely to be swayed by other factors.
+They go out for the best deal, but in the end pay more with add-ons.

 Women are practical

-The study, which found women secured a better deal, also noted that women were more likely to demand a vehicle inspection and to ask about a vehicle's accident history and functional components.
+The study which found women secured a better deal also noted women were far more likely to demand a vehicle inspection and to ask about accident history and functional components.
 Men tended to focus on a car's image, technology and driving performance.

 Both sexes tend to place a high value on safety and durability when purchasing.
-The survey found.
 When it came to additional features, women were more likely to seek fuel efficiency, driving performance and reputation, whereas men looked to interior layout, exterior styling, technology and ruggedness.

 Furthermore, terms like "driving performance" can signal different values.
 Women defined "driving performance" as "reliability."
 Men chose to define it as "prestige."

-The little Honda Fit and Toyota Yaris, which the EPA says gets 41 mpg on the highway, is all-around one of the most economical cars to own.
-It's no coincidence that eight out of ten owners are women.
+Smaller cars like the Honda Fit, Kia Spectra and Toyota Yaris, (which the EPA says gets 41 mpg on the highway) are all-around one of the most economical cars to own.
+It's no coincidence eight out of ten owners are women.

-When Road & Travel Magazine compiled a list of vehicles with the highest percentage of female primary drivers, it found it ripe with "some of the smallest, least expensive cars available," such as the Honda Fit, the Kia Spectra and the Toyota Yaris
+When Road & Travel Magazine compiled a list of vehicles with the highest percentage of female primary drivers, it found it ripe with "some of the smallest, least expensive cars available.”

 Furthermore, three of the cars most popular with women were among the top five cars ranked as the least expensive to own: the fifth-ranked Nissan Versa (60.58 percent female owned), the fourth-ranked Toyota Yaris (61.86 percent) and the top-ranked Honda Fit (80.46 percent).